grindery-io/grindery-embed/README.md

 }
 ```

-#### Complete
+2. **Complete**: This message is sent when the App's processing is complete.
+Upon receiving this message, the parent page can close the iframe.

-This message will be send when App process is done.
-Parent page can close the iframe after that.
+   Example:

 ```json
 {